🦘 Math Kangaroo Grade All Felix 1-2 Ecolier 3-4 Benjamin 5-6 Kadett 7-8 Junior 9-10 Student 11-12 ⇄ switch contest

 Show solution

-Approach: tally each shape and compare
+Approach: tally each number and count those that appear twice

 Mark: · log in to save

-Problem 8 · 2015 Math Kangaroo Easy
+Problem 1 · 2016 Math Kangaroo Easy

 Show answer